aldobatta/Dark_cluster/README.md

 https://github.com/aldobatta/Dark_cluster/blob/master/Makefile.h

 And place it in the object folder that was created after running **./setup Sedov -auto**.
-This file has been already modified to point to the right directories for mpi and hdf5 libraries and compilers.
+This file has been already modified to point to the right directories for mpi and hdf5 libraries and compilers in the Dark cluster.

 **Note:** any modifications to *Makefile.h* in the */object* folder, will be present when creating new object folders for new setups **./setup Simulation**.